The MADD Workflow

 What operations cover

-Environments Development, staging, production — URLs, configurations, access
+Environments Development, staging, production — URLs, configurations, access controls

 Infrastructure Provider, compute, database, storage — what the system runs on